top of page

 Cost: Fully funded.
 Students will have to arrange their own transportation to the campus.

-Program dates: June 24 – June 28, 2024 (2025 dates TBD)
+Program dates: June 24 – June 28

-Application deadline: Closed for 2024
+Application deadline: TBA

-Eligibility: Students must currently be enrolled in high school and have completed a year-long course in single variable calculus by the end of the 2023–2024 school year.
+Eligibility: Students must currently be enrolled in high school and have completed a year-long course in single-variable calculus by the end of the 2023–2024 school year.
 High school seniors who will have graduated by July are also eligible

-Canada/USA Mathcamp is a five-week program where students can delve deeply into advanced mathematical concepts, collaborate with peers, and learn from esteemed faculty.
-With an acceptance rate of only 5%, this highly selective program admits only 120 students every year.
+Canada/USA Mathcamp is a five-week program where you can explore advanced mathematical concepts, collaborate with peers, and learn from faculty.
+With an acceptance rate of 5%, this highly selective program admits only 120 students annually.
+Mathcamp offers courses covering various mathematical fields, including algebra, geometry, number theory, combinatorics, and topology.
+You can choose your method of instruction, such as lectures, research projects, and more.

 Cost: $5,500.
 Need-based financial aid is available

-Program dates: June 30 – August 4, 2024.
-TBD for 2025
+Program dates: June 30 – August 4

-Eligibility: High-school and middle-school students aged 13-18
+Eligibility: High school and middle school students aged 13-18

 • Probability: Explore the concepts of chance and uncertainty.